compono/idibu-api/webservices/service-management/service-management-webservice.md

 ## Listing services
 This method allows to list services currently enabled on an account.

-Available services are tied to your license agreement. **Please discuss with your idibu representative to find out which you should enable for your accounts.**
+Available services are tied to your license agreement. **Please discuss with your idibu representative to find out which you can enable for your accounts.**

 ### Endpoint
 #### `https://ws.idibu.com/ws/rest/v1/service`